kukulich/home-assistant-jablotron100/README.md

 3. Check log - it should be empty when everything works
 4. Does any problem occur?
 Report [issue](https://github.com/kukulich/home-assistant-jablotron100/issues) or join [Discord](https://discord.gg/bNmaB6n)

+Even if everything works for you, you can join the [Discord](https://discord.gg/bNmaB6n).
+We would be happy:
+ - If you report model of you Jablotron central unit, so we know that integration works on another model
-Even if everything works for you, you can join the Discord.
-We would be happy if you can test some things so we can make the integration more robust.
+ - If you can test some things (e.g. LAN), so we can make the integration more robust

+The communication in Discord is mostly in Czech or Slovak but don't be afraid - you can use English as well.

 ## Credits